 By Elias Magers | Jan.
 12, 2019 10:00 AM

-Earning a real estate license in California makes you eligible to become a real estate salesperson agent.
-No other career provides limitless upward mobility in your success than one as a real estate agent.
-This is because you determine your success.
-Real estate agents are in full control of how often they work, how invested they are in their job, and their own success.
+A California real estate license makes you eligible to become a real estate salesperson agent.
+No other career provides limitless upward success than one as a salesperson agent.
+In real estate, you determine your success.
+You control how often you work, how invested you are, and your own success.

-Deciding to become a real estate agent will set you on the path to a long, lucrative career.
-Before you walk into a brokerage for your first interview, you have to earn your real estate license.
+Deciding to become a real estate agent will set you on the path to a lucrative career.
+But, before you start selling, you first need a California real estate license.

-Just like any state, California has its own requirements to becoming a real estate agent, but the overall process remains the same.
-To become a real estate agent in California, you must:
+Just like any state, California has its own requirements to becoming a real estate agent.
+Here is how you become a real estate agent in California:

 - Meet the real estate license requirements